tomdee/calico-docker-prototype/L2RoutedPrototype.md

 quite some time (up to a minute or two) before it notices and passes through changes to Calico.

++ Finally, you may want to delete one of the containers that you have created.
+Just exiting from the shell will get rid of the container (and hence the interface and routes); however, there will still be some resources created by Felix (such as the `iptables` rules and `ipsets`) left around.
+To remove these, remove the relevant text file from the first host.
+For example :

+        rm /opt/plugin/data/192_168_1_1.txt
+        cat /opt/plugin/data/*.txt > /opt/plugin/data.txt

+     If the plugin is on the second host, you should run the `rm` command in both places to avoid confusion (though the plugin only reads from the first host).

 ## Verifying that it works

 Naturally, you'll want to check that it's doing what you expect.
 Good